 Explore how language and culture intersect through humanities and social science by visiting Spain and Italy.

 We will begin our travel in Bilbao in Spain’s diverse Basque region with a day trip to the beach city of San Sebastian.
 Next, we’ll go to the beautiful city of Prato, Italy, in the Tuscany region, where we will immerse ourselves in its many cultures.
-We will take day trips to Florence, Bologna, and Pienza in Italy.
+We will take day trips to Florence and Bologna in Italy.

 The purpose of SPAN 210N, IT 210N, and PORT 210N is to teach the underlying mechanisms of multilingualism through language science principles and develop an understanding of intercultural communication through humanistic approaches.